Building The Kingdom

 • Wiping up water on the floor so nobody slips on it.

-• Turning off the water supply if the leak is related to plumbing.
+• Turning off the water supply if the water stain on the ceiling is related to plumbing.

 Protecting Your Belongings

-If the leak is extensive, it’s important to protect your belongings.
+If the water mark on the ceiling is extensive, it’s important to protect your belongings.
 Water can quickly damage furniture, electronics and other valuables.
 Move or cover anything you don’t want to get wet.
 Most importantly, unplug electronics in the affected area to avoid electrical hazards.

 • For smaller leaks, towels or plastic covers can protect items.